Updating Yandex StoreDoc cluster settings

 - Change the host class.

-- Change the disk type and expand the storage.
+- Change the disk type and expand the storage capacity.

-- Configure Yandex StoreDoc servers as described in the MongoDB documentation.
+- Configure Yandex StoreDoc servers as per the MongoDB documentation.

 - Move the cluster to another folder.